WilliamBarkerCoC/Elric-CustomCharacterSheet/README.md

 - Change of text Font and Color
 - Slight additions/changes in functionality: Removed POWx4 button and Inscribed Runes, added Grimoires and Damage to Spells
 - Minor typographical changes
+Fit and finish stage.
+WHen confirmed will remove comments and extraneaous code